halcyonnouveau/estoult/README.md

 # Estoult

-Estoult is a Python data mapper and integrated query builder for SQL databases.
+Estoult is a Python toolkit for data mapping with an integrated query builder for SQL databases.

+Features:

+- Not an ORM: Estoult treats the data, not objects, as first class citizens.
+- No DSL: Query building is done using functions instead of overwriting Python operators.
+- Composable (sub)queries: Create subqueries and store them for later use.
+- Easy debugging: Display any generated SQL in a readable format.
-It is **NOT** an ORM.
+- Performant as raw SQL: Estoult is **NOT** an ORM.

 ## Example